Now that most of the fake cobwebs have been cleared, I wanted to recap our first Halloween at Content.

 Most of the evening took place outside, in the courtyard.
 DJ Mario kept everyone dancing all night!

 Sadly, I didn't get a photo of the witch's cauldron in action.
 Here's the setup though.
 During the party, the cauldron (not shown) hung from the chains, and dry ice which was accentuated with large green glow sticks made for a bubbly brew effect.

 I kept my Fuji instant camera out all night too, and let people document their own memories.
 Can't wait to put these in a book!

 I saw a tutorial for "fossil cookies" on Pinterest way back when.
 I couldn't find it again, so I winged it and they came out great.
-I simply used premade sugar cookie dough, baked as instructed, and during cooling pressed Dollar Store insects into the tops.
+I simply used premade sugar cookie dough, baked as instructed, and during cooling pressed plastic toy insects into the tops.
 Certain bugs definitely came out better than others, but overall they came out great.
 And so simple!